World Museum: Facial recognition system

 Facial recognition technology, widespread in China, was used at Liverpool's World Museum, during the China's First Emperor and the Terracotta Warriors exhibition.
-The museum claimed the scanning equipment was used on the advice of local police (Merseyside Police), not the Chinese lenders.
+The museum said the scanning equipment was used on the advice of (Merseyside Police), not the Chinese lenders.
 In a statement, the director of Big Brother Watch, Silkie Carlo, said that the "authoritarian surveillance tool is rarely seen outside of China."